Study Abroad Frequently Asked Questions

 Can I study at more than one campus?

 Yes, you can.
 Webster University encourages student mobility internationally.
 Study abroad experiences may last up to five 8-week terms (one academic year) for undergraduate students.
 Graduate students may study abroad for up to one semester (two 8-week terms).
-That means Study Abroad students can choose to study at more than one campus during an academic year.
-Study for a semester in Thailand and then Geneva, and close out the year in London.
+That means study abroad students can choose to study at more than one campus during an academic year.
+Study for a semester in Thailand and then Geneva, and close out the year in Oxford.
 The combinations are endless!

 Where will I live?
 Will Webster help me find housing?